 We created a model portfolio to match these three categories, and the performance of the portfolios have been closely monitored since inception.

 Our investment committee meets every six months to review the performance of the portfolios, and make changes if necessary.
 All research is held on our Investment Proposition library, with any recommended changes documented and minuted.

-For past performance statistics please refer to the Performance Tables section.
+For past performance statistics please contact our office.

 Our model portfolios are not appropriate for all clients, and so we also manage a range of individual bespoke portfolios.
 The same principles are adopted, namely diversification through asset allocation, and reducing volatility.